usergrid/usergrid/README.md

 **Apache Usergrid is a multi-tenant Backend-as-a-Service stack for web & mobile applications, based on RESTful APIs.
 It is [currently incubating at the Apache Software Foundation](http://usergrid.incubator.apache.org/).**

-This repository contains all the code for Apache Usergrid, including the server stack, portal, client and SDKs.
+This repository contains all the code for Apache Usergrid, including the server stack, portal, client, command-line and SDKs.
 Each of them have their own, much more detailed README in the corresponding subdirectories.

 * The server-side stack, a Java 7 + Cassandra codebase that powers all of the features, is located under [`/stack`](stack).
 You can install dependencies and compile it with maven.
 See [stack/README.md](stack#requirements) for instructions.
 * a command-line client “ugc” allowing you to complete most maintenance tasks, as well as queries in a manner similar to the mysql or the mongo shell, located under [`/ugc`](ugc).
 You can install it on your machine with a simple `sudo gem install ugc`